 - A 0% score means you’re not ranking high enough for any of your target keywords to generate organic traffic.

-- A visibility score of 100% means that you rank at the top of page 1 for all of your target keywords.
+- An SEO visibility score of 100% means that you rank at the top of page 1 for all of your target keywords.

 Even with slightly different algorithms and normal SERP turbulence, it’s rare for a site to score above the mid-40s for non-branded keywords on any of these visibility scales.